xavigonzalvo/rules_appengine/README.md

 )
 ```

-You can then build the application with `bazel build //hello_app:myapp` and
+You can then build the application with `bazel build //hello_app:myapp`.

+### Run on a local server

-run in it a development server with `bazel run //hello_app:myapp`.
-This will
+You can run it in a development server with `bazel run //hello_app:myapp`.
-bind a test server on port 8080.
+This will bind a test server on port 8080.
 If you wish to select another port,
 simply append the `--port=12345` to the command-line.

+### Deploy on Google app engine

 Another target `//hello_app:myapp.deploy` allows you to deploy your
 application to App Engine.
 It takes an optional argument: the